Crystal Palace 0-1 Tottenham Hotspur

 Dele Alli (Tottenham Hotspur) wins a free kick in the defensive half.

-Attempt blocked.
-Christian Eriksen (Tottenham Hotspur) left footed shot from the centre of the box is blocked.
+Goal!
+Crystal Palace 0, Tottenham Hotspur 1.
+Christian Eriksen (Tottenham Hotspur) right footed shot from outside the box to the bottom left corner.
+Assisted by Harry Kane.

 Attempt saved.
-Serge Aurier (Tottenham Hotspur) right footed shot from the right side of the box is saved in the centre of the goal.
-Assisted by Dele Alli.
+Harry Kane (Tottenham Hotspur) header from the centre of the box is saved in the centre of the goal.
+Assisted by Ben Davies with a cross.

-Attempt missed.
-Christian Eriksen (Tottenham Hotspur) right footed shot from the centre of the box is too high.
+Kyle Walker (Tottenham Hotspur) wins a free kick on the right wing.

 Attempt missed.
-Harry Kane (Tottenham Hotspur) right footed shot from outside the box is high and wide to the right.
+Kyle Walker (Tottenham Hotspur) right footed shot from outside the box is close, but misses to the right.
 Assisted by Dele Alli.